apideck-libraries/portman/README.md

 Port OpenAPI Spec to Postman Collection, with contract & variation tests included!

-Portman leverages OpenAPI documents, with all it's defined API request/response properties, to power your Postman collection.
+Portman leverages OpenAPI documents, with all its defined API request/response properties, to power your Postman collection.
-Let Portman do the all work and inject contract & variation tests with a minimal of configuration.
+Let Portman do all the work and inject contract & variation tests with a minimum of configuration.
-Customise the Postman requests & variables with a wide range of options to assign & overwrite variables.
+Customize the Postman requests & variables with a wide range of options to assign & overwrite variables.

+## Why use Portman?

-Use Portman: to convert your OpenAPI spec to Postman, generate contract & variation tests, upload the Postman collection & run the tests through Newman.
+Convert your OpenAPI spec to Postman, generate contract & variation tests, upload the Postman collection & run the tests through Newman.
 Include the Portman CLI as part of an automated process for injecting the power of Portman directly into your CI/CD pipeline.

 ## Features